 The Government need to plan and to deal with social isolation and loneliness, particularly among older people and those with caring responsibilities.
 Many of my constituents across many faiths have asked me to tell the Government and the Prime Minister that collective acts of worship are essential and should not be made illegal by any Government: they are an essential part of their faith and an essential part of their lives.
 I ask the Government to reconsider the ban on collective worship.

 - The Ban on Gathered Worship is Unequal: The physical layout of the majority of Churches most closely resembles that of a classroom rather than a restaurant or pub.
 There is a leader or teacher at the front with a group facing.
 Universities and Schools remain open however.
-Not forgetting one significant point, that we meet for an average of 6 hours per week and this divided into 3 separate meetings.
+Not forgetting one significant point, that we meet for an average of 9 hours per week and this divided into 3 separate meetings.
 Whereas colleges, universities and schools are far more populated than the average UK church and open for 5-6 days above 8 hours per day!
 This point especially demonstrates the arbitrary nature in which places of worship are being dealt with.
 However for a Christian to break with their obligation before God is not a slight or arbitrary issue at all and our stand against such contradictory flippancy is a righteous response in honour of God’s rights.
 See below.

-4. The Ban on Gathered Worship is Contemptuous towards God: This is a major point in my case and I would like you to consider what I am saying.
-I add this fourth in the list because I wished to establish the charge of contempt on the grounds of the ban’s non necessity.
+4. The Ban on Gathered Worship is Contemptuous towards God: This is a major point in my case continued from above.
+I add this fourth in the list because I wished to establish the charge of contempt on the grounds of the bans non necessity as reasoned in point 3.

-Should it be argued that the Government is very often contemptuous toward God and the Church so this isn’t actually cause for dissent, this sentiment is true; but where the government’s contempt is accompanied by unnecessary bans on worship it ought to be resisted.
+Should it be argued that the Government is very often contemptuous toward God and the Church such that this fact isn’t actually cause for dissent, this sentiment is true; but where the government’s contempt is accompanied by unnecessary bans on worship it ought to be resisted.

 Should it be argued that laws are made (like tax or speed limits) which we may not want or may not like but we abide by anyway in obedience to Romans 13 et al. This principle is agreed on entirely, and emphatically upheld by us.
 But tax and speed limits don’t force one to sin nor are they a ban on Christian duty therefore these examples are not relevant to the discussion of:

-This includes appeals to 1689 Baptist Confession (Section 24) or the Westminster Confession of faith.
-These confession’s only explain and synthesize the biblical doctrine; they add nothing new over that which Romans 13 already gives and they offer no extra light on the main question discussed in this article.
+This includes appeals to the 1689 Baptist Confession (Section 24) or the Westminster Confession of faith.
+These confessions only explain and synthesize the biblical doctrine, they add nothing new over that which Romans 13 et al already gives and they offer no extra light on the main question discussed in this article.

 I make no attempt to dress this up as targeted Christian persecution, nevertheless the Church is greatly affected and Almighty God is flippantly dealt with.

 Should it be argued That we can bear with it for a short time.
 This is also true in a sense but the question is ought we to bear with it?
 And in some cases can we actually bear with it?
 Perhaps some have made this argument because they have the equipment and the means to stream high quality video and audio, I wonder if these facilities were taken away would their view be slightly different?

 Again upon the assertion that it will be for a short time.
-I refer brethren back to March.
+I refer brethren back to March 2020.
 There is actually no pattern of evidence from which one could so confidently assert that the current lockdown will be for four weeks only.
 There have been enormous shifts in policy and measures all the way through this pandemic.
-Without being disrespectful to the government at this difficult time, they have changed tack frequently, of necessity some may say; either way, they’re have been too many alterations to measures to trust the four week promise without question.
+Without wishing to be disrespectful to the government at this difficult time, they have changed tack frequently, of necessity some may say; either way, they’re have been too many alterations to measures to trust the four week promise without question.

 Should it be argued that we shall be blamed for a surge of outbreaks.
-My response is there are restrictions which we have in place which are said to slow or stop the spread; the same measures that are being used in places that are permitted to remain open!
-There are plenty of groups whom have already been of target for this smear, in fact the government themselves recently blamed many UK citizens for the spread.
+My response is that there are restrictions which we already have in place which are said to slow or stop the spread; the same measures that are being used in places that are permitted to remain open!
+There are plenty of groups whom have already been of target for this smear, in fact the UK Government themselves recently blamed many citizens for the spread.

 Furthermore we are to expect false accusations and scapegoating from the ungodly: